-The refinance process is the same as the purchase process, only without stage 2, house hunting.
-The refinance overview page outlines the types of refinances, covers refinance costs, and helps determine if a refinance is worthwhile.
+The refinance process is the same as the purchase process, only without Stage 2: House Hunting.
+The refinance overview page outlines the types of mortgage refinances, covers refinance costs, and helps determine if a refinance is worthwhile.

 Once you’ve completed all these steps you are ready to move to the next stage, house hunting.